 Our primary market risk exposures relate to changes in interest rates and credit quality considerations.
 Future increases in interest rates could cause the values of our fixed maturity securities portfolios to decline, with the magnitude of the decline depending on the duration of securities included in our portfolio and the amount by which interest rates increase.
-Increasing interest rates may also cause a decline or impairment of the fair value of certain securities due to the impact of increasing interest rates on the issuer's business.
-Some fixed maturity securities have call or prepayment options, which create possible reinvestment risk in declining rate environments.
+Interest rate fluctuations can also impact the business and results of operations of the companies that issue fixed maturity securities and may cause a decline in fair value of their securities.
+Some fixed maturity securities have call or prepayment options, which create reinvestment risk in declining rate environments.
 Other fixed maturity securities, such as mortgage-backed and asset-backed securities, carry prepayment risk or, in a rising interest rate environment, may not prepay as quickly as expected.